danielchg/encryption-at-rest-blog/README.md

 * **Encryption at rest**

-When talking about data at rest, we refer to data stored in a hard drive, not data in transit that is being accessed through the network or by an application.
-In this context, the data we would like to protect is the data stored in OpenShift Persistent Volumes, which is not transferred over the network or loaded in memory.
+When talking about data at rest, we refer to data stored in a hard drive, the data we would like to protect is the data stored in OpenShift Persistent Volumes, which is not transferred over the network or loaded in memory.
 Having this data encrypted provides protection, if an attacker removes the hard drive from the server and tries to access the data, it won’t be possible without the encryption key.
 Another advantage of encryption at rest is the fact that a user doesn’t have to do anything to ensure that the data is encrypted, the platform provides an encryption layer that is transparent to the application.

 * **TPM**